-Croatia: Integration of Wind parks in energy system15.
-July 2015. / SEE Energy News
+Croatia: Integration of Wind parks in energy system, SEE Energy News

 Monsson Group has so far invested more than 200 million euros in the construction and operation of wind farms and photovoltaic plants, as it has been announced in this company.
 In the last two years, Monsson has expanded its activities in as much as 20 countries, with 500 employees.